smallbing87/mcsr-extra-mods/README.md

 ## RNG Stabilizer
 Modifies RNG specifically for mobs.
-The above link is based on the below one, and it's newer, and likely better.
+The above link is based on the bottom one, and it's newer, and likely better.

 https://github.com/VoidXWalker/rng-stabilizer
 https://github.com/VoidXWalker/SetSpeed-NoRNG